mamedev/mame/docs/source/techspecs/luareference.rst

 ~~~~~~~~~~~~

 Wraps MAME’s ``symbol_entry`` class, which represents an entry in a
 :ref:`symbol table <luareference-debug-symtable>`.
+Note that symbol entries
+must not be used after the symbol table they belong to is destroyed.

 Instantiation
 ^^^^^^^^^^^^^

-symbols:find(name)
-    Obtains the symbol entry with the specified name from a
+symbols:add(name, [value])
+    Adds an integer symbol to a
+    :ref:`symbol table <luareference-debug-symtable>`, returning the new symbol
+    entry.
+symbols:add(name, getter, [setter], [format])
+    Adds an integer symbol to a
-    :ref:`symbol table <luareference-debug-symtable>`, but does not search
+    :ref:`symbol table <luareference-debug-symtable>`, returning the new symbol
-    parent symbol tables.
-symbols:deep_find(name)
-    Obtains the symbol entry with the specified name from a
+    entry.
+symbols:add(name, minparams, maxparams, execute)
+    Adds function symbol to a
-    :ref:`symbol table <luareference-debug-symtable>`, recursively searching
+    :ref:`symbol table <luareference-debug-symtable>`, returning the new symbol
-    parent symbol tables.
+    entry.

 Properties
 ^^^^^^^^^^